Abhimanyu0904/HyperTasks/SPEC.md

 ### Invoke Update Request Status

 Update the request status of the given request ID.
-This can be done by the administration user type only.
+This can be done by the university user type only.

 ## Website Requirements